urki/influxdata.telegraf/README.md

 IP address of graphite server.
 Default IP is local machine IP in vars/main.yml.
 If you want other IP for graphite server overide in vars/main.yml
+IP address is used in templates/grafana.telegraf.conf.j2 in line 265

 Dependencies
 ------------